 The Department of Education and Human Services secondary teacher education program seeks to develop prospective teachers able to meet the demands of teaching in a variety of school environments, public and private, urban and suburban.
 Provisions for professional competencies and teacher certification include a thorough grounding in the liberal arts, a substantial concentration in an area of specialization and a study of the foundations, principles and methods of education.
-NOTE: Courses marked with an \ are for education majors and students from other departments who have been accepted into the Teacher Education Program.
+NOTE: Courses marked with an are for education majors and students from other departments who have been accepted into the Teacher Education Program.
+Education majors and minors must come to the Department each semester for advising.